Republic of Carnia

 The Republic of Carnia was a short-lived partisan republic with the capital of Ampezzo.The republic had an area of around 2,580 square kilometers (1,000 sq mi) and a population of around 90,000.
 Despite Italy not having the right for women to vote in elections, the Republic of Carnia allowed women to vote.
 A year later in 1945, Italy allowed women to vote.
 The country was under a direct democracy and every municipality had a say.

 The Republic of Carnia consisted of around 40 municipalities with another 8 being only partially controlled.
-In October 1944, much like the other partisan states, German troops and Cossacks who had joined the German forces in the Soviet Union came and took over the area.
-The Cossacks were promised this land.
+In October 1944, much like the other partisan states, German troops and Cossack collaborators who had joined the German forces in the Soviet Union took over the area.
+The Cossacks established the puppet Kosakenland on the territory.
 Many of the partisans fled to nearby Yugoslavia.